Smart Solutions Battling Malaria in Liberia with AI

 - Malaria Atlas Project: Provided comprehensive data on malaria prevalence and control efforts.

-By leveraging these sources, the team was able to gather sufficient data for the counties of Liberia, which was crucial for developing the predictive model.
-As Thomas James, a North American Data Scientist, explained during the project presentation:
+By combining these sources, the team collected sufficient county-level data for Liberia, which was essential for building accurate predictive models.
+As Thomas James, a North American Data Scientist on the team, explained during the project presentation:

 What We Found From Analyzing The Data